jhulcher/picstagram/README.md

 ## Implementation Timeline

-### Phase 1: User, Sessions: Models, Controllers, JSON API - approx. 1 days
+### Phase 1: User, Sessions: Models, Controllers - approx. 1 days

 A 'User' model and controller in order to allow users to create an account and to sign-in/sign-out.
 A Sessions controller will be created.
-I will create JSON API views for user sign-up and sign-in.

 [Details][phase-one]